modin-project/modin/docs/getting_started/faq.rst

 Absolutely!
 Unlike other parallel DataFrame systems, Modin is an extremely light-weight, robust DataFrame.
-Because it is so light-weight, Modin provides speed-ups of up to 4x on a laptop with 4 physical cores.
+Because it is so light-weight, Modin provides speed-ups of up to 4x on a laptop with 4 physical cores and allows you to work on data that doesn't fit in your laptop's RAM.

 How do I use Jupyter or Colab notebooks with Modin?
 """"""""""""""""""""""""""""""""""""""""""""""""""""

 You can take a look at this Google Colab installation guide_ and this notebook tutorial_.
-Once Modin is installed, just replace your pandas import with Modin:
+Once Modin is installed, simply replace your pandas import with Modin import:

 .. code-block:: python